SuboptimalEng/cpp-tutorials/README.md

 First and foremost, these C++ tutorials are meant for me.
-I found that I tend to forget topics that I've previously learned (in a few months time) if I don't use them on day-to-day basis.
+I found that I tend to forget topics that I've previously learned (in a few months time) if I don't use them on a day-to-day basis.
 For example, there is a high probability that I'll forget many of the `lldb` commands (I mentioned in my video) for this very reason.
 These tutorials act as a reference for my future self in case I need a quick guide to help me get back up to speed.